Skip to main content

 }

-The contract includes a pay
+The contract provides:

 function pay(uint256 amount) external authorizedSenderOnly {